-US asked Hungary to invade Serbia – President Vucic
+US asked Hungary to invade Serbia – Vucic

 Serbian President Aleksandar Vucic revealed on Saturday that American and British leaders, including President Bill Clinton, urged Hungary to invade Serbia by land in 1999.

-Hungarian Prime Minister Viktor Orban, who told Vucic of the request, refused.
+Prime Minister Viktor Orban, who told Vucic of the request, allegedly refused.

 In a televised address, Vucic said that the US and UK wanted Hungarian forces to push south into Serbia in order to split the Yugoslav military between the front in Kosovo and a new front with Hungary.